by Jamie C. Williamson, PhD

 The Do It Yourself divorce is the least expensive, but comes with the need to complete complicated forms and work through emotional issues on your own.
 If your finances are simple AND you and your spouse are detail oriented, well organized, have a high level of good will for one another and excellent communication and conflict resolution skills, then the DYI option may work for you.

 The Pre-Suit Pro Se path (a friendly divorce without lawyers) is also relatively inexpensive.
-For example, Pre-Suit, Pro Se fees at Amity Mediation Workshop on Florida’s Emerald Coast range from $1,400 to $3,000, depending on the complexity of your assets and whether or not you have children.
+For example, fees for a friendly, Pre-Suit, Pro Se divorce at Amity Mediation Workshop on Florida’s Emerald Coast range from $1,400 to $3,000, depending on the complexity of your assets and whether or not you have children.

 For this moderate cost, in the Pre-Suit Pro Se option your mediator facilitates the emotional discussions and empowers you to reach mutual agreement on all of your current issues.
 The mediator also prepares your Marital Settlement Agreement , Parenting Plan, and Child Support Guidelines Worksheet.
 Many mediators, like those at Amity Mediation Workshop, also include assistance with document preparation and Family Law Forms.
 This type of one-stop shop helps simplify and de-stress the divorce process.